GRAB 4 FREE SAMPLE CHAPTERS NOW

 THE WAITING ROOM CURE BOOK

-The only book with 100% focus on teaching healthcare entrepreneurs how to easily DIY an evidence-based and nurturing design for your practice’s waiting room.
+The only book with 100% focus on teaching healthcare professionals how to easily DIY an evidence-based and nurturing design for your practice’s waiting room.
 With over 100 waiting room design illustrations, you’ll find yourself quickly immersed, inspired and guided to transform your waiting room into a space that delights patients and keeps referral business flourishing.

 In The Waiting Room Cure, Cheryl Janis lays out a blueprint and offers practical steps to help you turn up irresistible in your medical space.
 You cannot argue the evidence that design matters when inside medical offices you see up to an 85% increase in patient retention rates within the first year of the completion of a medical office redesign.
 Physicians must understand that “design” speaks louder than words ever will.
 They must visualize that their staff’s attitude can color every aspect of their practice as well.
 The Waiting Room Cure is like a personal paintbrush all medical professionals can use to impact patient care and keep patients returning and referring.Michael Tetreault | Editor-in-Chief | Concierge Medicine Today (CMT) | The DPC Journal